-Dim Sum Warriors the Musical will have its premiere in Shanghai in August 2017, produced and presented by Stan Lai Sheng-Chuan, the founder and artistic director of the celebrated Performance Workshop (表演工作坊) and the most important voice in Chinese language theatre, at his new theatre in Shanghai, The Theatre Above (上剧场).
-Music will be by the 2017 Pulitzer Prize-winning composer Du Yun!
+点心侠 Dim Sum Warriors the Musical premiered in Shanghai in August 2017 to packed houses, produced and presented by Stan Lai Sheng-Chuan, the most important voice in Chinese language theatre, at his new theatre in Shanghai, The Theatre Above (上剧场).
+Music by the 2017 Pulitzer Prize-winning composer Du Yun!

 - “Stan Lai is Asia’s Top Theatre Director.” — Asiaweek

 - “The best Chinese language playwright and director in the world, and pretty prolific too.” –BBC

 - “Many consider him the greatest Chinese playwright of our generation, ranking with Cao Yu and Lao She who were in their prime in the first half of the 20th century.” — China Daily

 Stan Lai (Lai Shengchuan) is the most celebrated Chinese language playwright and director in the world.
 Based in Taiwan, where he founded the influential theatre group Performance Workshop, Lai’s work has profoundly transformed the path of theatre in Taiwan and China today.